OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 * **`[settings]`**

   * This section of an OFSS file contains IP specific settings.
-Refer to an existing IP OFSS file to see what IP settings are set.
-For the IP type `ofss``, the settings will be information of the OFS device (platform, family, fim, part #, device_id)
+Refer to existing IP OFSS file of different types to see what IP settings are set.
+For the IP type `ofss`, the settings will be information of the OFS device (platform, family, fim, part #, device_id)

 ##### **2.1.2.1 Platform OFSS File**

 The `<platform>.ofss` file (e.g. `$OFS_ROOTDIR/tools/ofss_config/fseries-dk.ofss`) is the platform level OFSS wrapper file.
 This is typically the OFSS file that is provided to the build script.
 It only contains an `include` section which lists all other OFSS files that are to be used when the `<platform>.ofss` file is passed to the build script.

-The generic structure of a `<platform>.ofss` file is as follows:
+An example structure of a `<platform>.ofss` file is as follows:

 ```bash
 [include]